 Free trade is something of a sacred cow in the economics profession.

 Moving towards it, rather slowly, has also been one of the dominant features of the post-World War Two global economy.
+Now there are new challenges to that development.

 The UK is leaving the European Union and the single market - though in her speech this week, British Prime Minister Theresa May promised to push for the "freest possible trade" with European countries and to sign new deals with others around the world.